isathar/Blender_UE4_VectorFieldEditor/README.md

 ## Changelog:

-- ***1.1.5*** (current):
+***1.1.5*** (current):
 - changed sorting of the calculation/velocity dropdown lists
 - new calculation method: Vector Reflection
+- added constraint to vector field volume, only moving the bounding box now moves the volume

-- ***1.1.4***:
+***1.1.4***:
 - fix for display lines not updating when new velocities are calculated
 - new calculation method: Cross Product

-- ***1.1.3***:
+***1.1.3***:
 - removed the need for the update data/offsets buttons
 - slight performance optimizations for display lines

-- ***1.1.2***:
+***1.1.2***:
 - new presets can now be added/removed
 - export should now work with any part of the vector field selected (or both)

-- ***1.1.0***:
+***1.1.0***:
 - added support for selecting a physics preset to edit particle physics settings easily for selected vector field

-- ***1.0.1***:
+***1.0.1***:
 - renamed curve path tool to Wind Curve Force
 - added editor for created curve wind force strength, distance + falloff
 - the Ratio property should now work (apparently forgot to use the variable)

-- ***1.0.0***:
+***1.0.0***:
 - *General:*
   - tools panel category renamed to *Vector Fields*
   - saved data only includes velocities now (removed position, index)
     - files made with old versions are still compatible
   - cleaned up ui panel to reduce clutter, added section toggles
   - some code cleanup
 - *Import/Export:*
   - moved import/export to standard menu
   - made import/export properties local to their functions
 - *Editor:*
   - performance tweaks for creating new vector fields + calculating velocities
   - removed slice selection tool (redundant, easily done in edit mode)
   - matched default scaling to (grid units x field density)
     - distances were at half scale before
     - density variable used for creation is now distance between particles
   - added undo functionality to *Generate* function
   - new velocity mode: Point
 - *Curve Force Tool:*
   - changed curve force tool to create an object group to remove scene outliner clutter
   - fixed curve force fields' parenting issue
     - all transformations to the curve force object should now work
   - curve forces now display an arrow pointing in the force's direction

-- ***0.9.5***:
+***0.9.5***:
 - *Editor:*
   - added new calculation method: Multiply
   - added different methods for obtaining velocities
   - reorganized the main editor
   - added calculate for selection
   - added invert all button
   - seperated normalize function from calculation - it's a button again
 - *Import/Export:*
   - moved density variable to object space for export script
     - allows multiple vector fields in the scene during export (still exports one at a time)
   - added ability to use object locations as offsets + import/export them
   - scaling tweaks
   - manual bounds option
 - *General:*
   - added ability to undo slice selection, calculation, curve tool, and normalize
   - select x,y,z slice
   - created index by axis for velocities list for slice selection and upcoming features
   - switched bpy.context to passed context where possible
   - description text for all variables + operators (some may be vague)
   - added bug reporting url to addon manager (Github)
   - readme formatting

-- ***0.9.1***:
+***0.9.1***:
 - added different generation modes: *Replace, Additive, Average*
 - added trail option for curve path (fade influence with curve position)
 - changed the way invert and normalize work
 - slight calculation performance tweak

-- ***0.9***:
+***0.9***:
 - another performance tweak
 - added invert, normalize, disable gravity options

-- ***0.8***:
+***0.8***:
 - added import functionality
 - massive speed improvement

-- ***0.5***:
+***0.5***:
 - initial upload